LuNi HomeJapanTokyoUeno Zoo

 Until Next Time…

-A visit to Ueno Zoo is more than a checklist of animals, it’s a chance to laugh at pandas, marvel at elephants, and share quiet moments watching creatures from around the world.
+A visit to Ueno Zoo is more than a checklist of animals, it’s a chance to laugh at animals, marvel at elephants, and share quiet moments watching creatures from around the world.
 For families, it’s a day where kids’ curiosity leads the way and parents can rediscover the joy of wonder through their children’s eyes.